rubiojr/ergs/docs/datasources/datadis.md

 The datasource:
 1. Authenticates with the Datadis API using your credentials
 2. Retrieves all electricity supplies associated with your account
+3. Filters supplies based on the `cups` configuration (if specified)
-3. For each supply, fetches hourly consumption data for the current month
+4. For each supply, fetches hourly consumption data for the current month
-4. Creates a block for each hourly measurement
+5. Creates a block for each hourly measurement

 ## Block Structure